What is Title IX?

 Who should I tell if I believe I have been discriminated against?

 There are several people at Polk State College trained to address complaints of gender discrimination.
 Polk State College’s Title IX Coordinator oversees compliance of all Title IX related matters, including the handling of complaints.
-Additional contacts are the Director, Human Resources, Student Services Deans, Ombudsman, Campus Security, and Coordinator Disability Services.
+Additional contacts are the Director, Human Resources; Student Services Deans; Ombudsman; Campus Security; and Director, Disability and Counseling Services/Interim ADA Coordinator.
 These individuals will forward the complaints to the Title IX Coordinator.

 If an incident of sexual violence occurs off campus, can the College investigate?